New Tradition Recipe Trail Mix

 Health Benefits

 Cayenne is an anti-inflammatory and anti-irritant.
 It can ease aspirin-induced upset stomach, fights ulcers, and enhances athletic performance.
 Cayenne is a digestive aid.
-It stimulates the production of gastric juices, aids , and relieves gas.
+It stimulates the production of gastric juices, aids metabolism, and relieves gas.

 SEA SALT